thesheragency/hammondrealty/replit.md

   - **DATE Field UX:** Calendar icon positioned on left with entire input clickable to open date picker for improved usability.
 - **Design System:** Features a comprehensive design system with CSS variables for brand colors, typography, spacing, and radius, located in `app/globals.css`.
 A `/style-guide` page provides a live visual reference for all design tokens and components.
 - **Modular Component Architecture:** Emphasizes modular React components for easy restyling and maintenance.
+- **Landing Page Builder (Feature Flag):** An optional module for self-service landing page creation using ACF Flexible Content blocks.
+When enabled, pages using the "Landing Page" template in WordPress are rendered with modular blocks instead of standard page content.
+  - **Feature Flag:** Set `FEATURE_LANDING_BUILDER=false` to disable.
+Enabled by default.
+  - **Template Detection:** Checks the page's WordPress template; if it matches the landing page template, uses the block renderer.
+  - **Available Blocks:** Hero, Feature Grid, CTA Banner, Form Section (Gravity Forms or iframe), Rich Text, Testimonials.
+  - **Form Section:** Supports toggling between Gravity Forms (by ID) and iframe embeds (for CRM forms like HubSpot, Salesforce).
+  - **Module Location:** All landing builder code is isolated in `modules/landing-builder/` to prevent accidental modification during frontend updates.
+  - **Style Guide Integration:** All blocks use Tailwind CSS and the global style guide variables, ensuring landing pages stay on-brand.

 **Core Features:**
 - Full taxonomy support (categories and tags) for posts.